benjamin-shen/dbot/README.md

 Future ideas for the bot can be found in [todo.txt](developer/todo.txt).

+### Files
+[commands.py](commands.py): the actual instructions for each bot command.
+[dbot.py](dbot.py): bot instructions for when someone in the group sends a message.

+[Procfile](Profile): contains heroku dyno command.
+[README.md](README.md): documentation for the bot.
+[requirements.txt](requirements.txt): read for modules to be installed.
+[runtime.txt](runtime.txt): version of python for heroku to interpret.

 ## Sources
 Thanks to Dubem Ogwulumba for the name inspiration and helpful input on bot commands,
-Collin Montag for creating mbot (MasterBot) and encouraging the creation of dbot, and
+Collin Montag for creating the legendary mbot (MasterBot),
+Chris Umeki for encouraing and supporting this project,
-the rest of D Club and GLOZZ for participating in this project.
+the rest of D Club and GLOZZ for participating and having fun with dbot.

 ### Credit
 1. [This article by Joshua B](http://sweb.uky.edu/~jtba252/index.php/2017/09/13/how-to-write-a-groupme-bot-using-python/) helped me get accustomed to python and writing a locally hosted bot.